 A runaway robot is highly dangerous.
 Batteries must therefore only be connected on the bench when the robot wheels are off the ground and free to rotate.

 Batteries must not be connected if the robot is unattended or if the transmitter is not physically in your possession.
-Another team operating on your frequency could cause your robot to move.
+Radio interference or another team operating on your frequency could cause your robot to move.

 Testing in the Arena